saebyulpark/Mel2word/README.md

 ### Mel2Word Dictionaries

 Tokenization requires a dictionary.
 You can either use pre-generated dictionaries or create your own based on your dataset.
-Examples and codes for both scenarios are provided.

 ### Tokenization